SunGard-Labs/grunt-sg-release/README.md

 ### Grunt

 First of all, this plugin requires Grunt.
 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
-Once you're familiar with that process, you may install this plugin with this command:

 ### Git, Bower and npm